CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope (structured peer review writing), includes rich natural trigger terms from the academic review domain, and explicitly delineates boundaries with related skills.
-The inclusion of specific reporting standards (CONSORT/STROBE) and the disambiguation from adjacent skills are particularly strong features.
+This is an excellent skill description that clearly defines its scope (structured peer review writing), includes rich domain-specific trigger terms, and explicitly delineates boundaries with related skills.
+The cross-referencing to scientific-critical-thinking and scholar-evaluation is particularly effective for disambiguation in a multi-skill environment.
 Uses appropriate third-person voice throughout.

 DimensionReasoningScore